-What to Pack for 4 Days in New York City
+What to Pack for New York City

 If you’re wondering what to wear in NYC, let me offer a few suggestions.

-During the winter, it is best to pack for the cold, so bring warm clothes, a jacket, scarf, and gloves.
-I’d suggest comfortable shoes – or better yet, winter boots – because you’ll probably land up walking quite a bit.
+- It is best to pack for the cold during the winter, bringing warm clothes, a jacket, scarf, and gloves.
+I’d suggest comfortable shoes – or better yet, winter boots – because you’ll probably end up walking quite a bit.
 New Yorkers tend to dress well, so if you want to fit in, pack some nicer clothes as well.

-In summer, because of the heat and humidity, shorts and skirts are probably best.
+- In summer, because of the heat and humidity, shorts and skirts are probably best.
 Sandals are common, too.
 New York is very diverse, and so are the clothes you will see.

+- New York City is an expensive place in general.
+But within Manhattan, the prices are higher than, say, in Brooklyn.
 So, the closer you are to touristy areas and upper-class neighborhoods, the higher the prices for food, clothes, etc. Check out my budget travel tips for NY.

-Traveling in New York City can be very safe so long as you use caution.
+- Traveling in New York City can be very safe so long as you use caution.
 Be careful when traveling at night.

-Avoid neighborhoods that have higher crime rates.
+- Avoid neighborhoods that have higher crime rates.
 Avoid empty subway platforms at night and badly lit side streets.
 Stick to populated areas, particularly after dark.
 And always keep your valuables close to your body and in sight.

-The drinking age in the United States is 21.
+- The drinking age in the United States is 21.
 Even if you are not planning to drink alcohol, most places that serve it will not allow admittance without a proper government-issued id or passport.
 So, carry yours on you if you plan to go to any bars or clubs.

 St. Patrick’s Cathedral

-Built in the mid-19th century, the Roman Catholic church is done in a Neo-Gothic style.
-If you love architecture and old churches, this is a great stop to make on your visit to New York City.
+Built in the mid-19th century this Roman Catholic church has a characteristic Neo-Gothic style.
+If you love architecture and old churches, this is a great stop to make on your visit.
 You can wander throughout the church and take pictures as long as a mass is not being held.

 Times Square is a major destination for tourists, so you can expect it to be busy.

-If you like shows and want to end the night in a relaxing and entertaining way, then this is a good stopping point for Day 1.
+If you like shows and want to end the night in a relaxing and entertaining way, this is a good stopping point for Day 1.

 For the second day of your New York itinerary, you will be heading to the south end of the city, spending the day in Manhattan and Brooklyn.
-These attractions that I am suggesting are in the same general vicinity, but they are not as close together as those on Day 1.
+So, you may want to grab your walking shoes and MetroCard for today.

 Brooklyn Botanical Gardens

 These gardens are just beautiful.
-Even if you are not a huge nature lover, you will still fall in love with all the flowers and greenery.
+Even if you are not a huge nature lover, you will still fall in love with all the colorful flowers and lush greenery.
 It is a really nice change after a day in the busy city.